bahramis/ASPRIN/README.md

       -a                    Use all the variants

     required arguments:
-      -g Genotype file
+      -g SNV file
       -c CLIP-seq mapped reads file
       -r RNA-seq mapped reads file

 To run ASPRIN, 3 arguments have to be provided"

 1) The set of SNPs, in .vcf file format.
-This set of SNPs can either be genotype data obtained previously from any assay, or can be set of variants that are called from the RNA-seq data.
-This file is a vcf file
+This set of SNPs can either be genotype data obtained previously from any assay, or can be set of single nucleotide variants that are called from the RNA-seq data.

 2) CLIP-seq data, in .bam file format, sorted based on coordinates and indexed.